Fourgees/Fall-Guys-AI/README.md

 https://www.youtube.com/watch?v=pOnKsGiTVuk&ab_channel=FourgeesGaming
 # Python / FastAI CNN - Playing any racing game
 > This code was used to gather and process data while playing any racing games or side scroller.
 Currently working with Diddy Kong Racing.
 > The network was then trained using the FastAI Libary.
+The original scope of this project was to fork the code from windows to linux.

 ## Setup
 - I used OBS virtual cam (using loopback driver for linux) and with a game window capture playing at a 800 X 600 resolution fed into open cv2 as a webcam input.